christophergraham/home-assistant/devices/ph_sensor/README.md

 The ESP32 also performed fine when connected to a 9V DC regulated power supply

-Using a seperate power supply the signal does tend to still vary when pumps are running but in the range of 0.1 PH
+Using a seperate power supply the signal does tend to still vary when machinery is running on the same circuit but in the range of 0.1 PH

 ## Analog to Digital converted
 ADS1115, The ADS1115 analog to digital converter is required as the inbuilt A2Cis not accurate enough.